Shmambino/COMP6016/README.md

 **Virtual Environment**

   Use "environment.yml" to recreate virtual environment.
+If this doesn't work (i.e os dependant), please recreate manually by running the file inside a fresh virtual environment